Kinematics of Crab Giant Pulses: A Variety of Dynamic Spectra

 We show the resulting dynamic spectra for a selection of bright giant pulses in Figure~\ref{figure:FigA}.
 This comparison readily reveals that there are large variations.
 Some of the types we see can be related to what was seen previously, but others cannot.

-In particular, from the figure, as well as from a categorisation of the 148 brightest pulses by eye (see Methods), we find that most pulses are {\em`regular'} (e.g., panels $a$--$e$ and $l$ of Figure~\ref{figure:FigA}), showing only a smooth variation with frequency, and a scattering tail that becomes increasingly long towards lower frequency (with the scattering time longer in 2018 than in 2015).
-In these, the scattering has likely blended together the short time-scale variations seen at higher frequencies\cite{hank+03,hanke07,eileh16} (1--43\,GHz), where one often sees multiple micro-bursts over a few to a few tens of micro-second, with sub-structure down to the nano-second level.
+In particular, from the figure, as well as from a categorization of the 148 brightest pulses by eye (see App.~\ref{app:categorization}), we find that most pulses are {\em`regular'} (e.g., panels $a$--$e$ and $l$ of Figure~\ref{figure:FigA}), showing only a smooth variation with frequency, and a scattering tail that becomes increasingly long towards lower frequency (with the scattering time longer in 2018 than in 2015).
+In these, the scattering has likely blended together the short time-scale variations seen at higher frequencies (1--43\,GHz; \citealt{hank+03,hanke07,eileh16}), where one often sees multiple micro-bursts over a few to a few tens of micro-second, with sub-structure down to the nano-second level.

 Some other triggers (e.g., $g$ and $k$) are {\em`multi-peak'} pulses, with more than one obvious peak.
-These likely reflect multiple indepedent giant pulses occurring in a single rotation, as also seen at higher frequencies,\cite{eileh16} but here partially blended together due to the scattering.
+These likely reflect multiple indepedent giant pulses occurring in a single rotation, as also seen at higher frequencies \citep{eileh16}, but here partially blended together due to the scattering.

 More unusal are the pulses that differ in their frequency spectrum.
-Specifically, some show {\em`partial'} emission (e.g., $i$), where the pulse is bright in only a sub-band of frequencies rather than throughout the band, while three others show {\em`banded'} spectra ($f$, $h$, and $j$).
-Possibly similar spectral structure at frequencies comparable to ours has been reported for giant pulses from the millisecond pulsars M28A\cite{bilo+15} and PSR~B1937+21,\cite{mcke+19} but what is different for the three banded pulses we observe is that the bands appear to vary over the scattering tail, shifting in frequency or changing in relative strength.
+Specifically, some show {\em`partial'} emission (e.g., $i$), where the pulse is bright in only a sub-band of frequencies rather than throughout the band, while three others show {\em`banded'} spectra ($f$, $h$, and $j$), with the bands spaced by $\sim\!20$ to $\sim\!50{\rm\,MHz}$.
+Possibly similar spectral structure at frequencies comparable to ours has been reported for giant pulses from the millisecond pulsars M28A \citep{bilo+15} and PSR~B1937+21 \citep{mcke+19}, but what is different for the three banded pulses we observe is that the bands appear to vary over the scattering tail, shifting in frequency or changing in relative strength.

 Among the three banded pulses, $j$ is the clearest example, with the bands consistently moving up in frequency as the pulse proceeds.
 Pulse $f$ also appear to have some drifting bands, but the direction is less clear: above 500\,MHz, there seems to be several bands that drift downward, while below 500\,MHz, some bands may be drifting up.